m4gn0li4/LisaDbg/README.md

-    watchpoint, watch, w                  Set an observation point to a memory location, if the memory location is on the stack, this must be specified sym-info                              displays all information of the specified symbol arg, args, argv                       defined the arguments with which the debugger will launch the target program help-c                                to display the commands available when the program reaches a breakpoint help, h                               Display this help message
+    watchpoint, watch, w                  Set an observation point to a memory location, if the memory location is on the stack, this must be specified sym-info                              displays all information of the specified symbol arg, args, argv                       defined the arguments with which the debugger will launch the target program attach                                to attach the debugger to a running process help-c                                to display the commands available when the program reaches a breakpoint help, h                               Display this help message